Chicken and Rice Recipe

 I don’t know what the higher ups in all things food would call this version that I’m sharing with you, but we call it Chicken and Rice.
 And that suits me just fine.

-I’ve been cooking this for years, and, as I said, I don’t really follow a recipe.
+I’ve been cooking this Chicken and Rice recipe for years, and, as I said, I don’t really follow a recipe.
 But the last few times I’ve made it I’ve taken notes so it could be shared with you.
 The recipe follows but please make it your own.
 It’s a basic rendition but sure to please.
 The ingredients are simple: a whole chicken, rice, celery and onion are the main ingredients, with the addition of a few seasonings.
 The process is pretty simple as well.
 I put mine together similar to a risotto.

-After the chicken has cooked until the meat is falling off the bone (at least an hour, but the more the bettah), remove the chicken and let cool slightly in order to debone.
+After the chicken has cooked and the meat is falling off the bone (at least an hour, but the more the bettah), remove the chicken and let cool slightly in order to debone.
 While the chicken is cooling I usually let the broth reduce a bit more.
 When chicken is deboned, I remove all of the broth (or use another large pot) and put about 6 cups of broth back into the pot with 3 cups of rice and the deboned chicken.
 Add additional salt and pepper, cover and simmer on low for 15 minutes.
 Stir rice and add another cup of broth, cover and cook an additional 5 minutes.
 Continue the process by simmering covered and stirring in more broth every 5 minutes or so, until rice is done.
 Add additional salt and pepper to taste.

 Result?
 A smooth, creamy and tasty Chicken and Rice.
 And a wonderful smelling house!